 Used oil can be a threat to the environment.
 If you change your own oil, be sure to drain all the oil from the filter before disposal.
 Never dispose of oil by putting it in the trash, pouring it on the ground, into sewers, or into streams or bodies of water.
 Instead, recycle it by taking it to a place that collects used oil.
 If you have a problem properly disposing of your used oil, ask your dealer, a service station or a local recycling center for help.

 Engine Air Cleaner/Filter

-The engine air cleaner/filter is located toward the front of the engine compartment on the driver's side of the vehicle.
 See Engine Compartment Overview on page 5-12 for more information on the location of the engine air cleaner/filter.
-To check or replace the engine air cleaner/filter do the following: